yuyutomi/jsdom-mod-removing-altering-and-inserting-html-lab-nyc-fe-071018/README.md

 To create even richer experiences we can build on this foundation by:

-1. Learning more about (*trumpets*) The JavaScript Programming Language
+1. Learning more about (*cue the trumpets*) The JavaScript Programming Language
 2. Learning to set *events* that trigger DOM manipulation behavior.

 As a taste of what lies ahead, open a new tab and try pasting this into the